crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

 ```

 The first line sets the JSON-LD _context_ for the rest of the file.
 The
-context maps shortcut terms to their full URIs, allowing to keep the file
+context maps shortcut terms to their full URIs; shortcuts can be used to keep the expressions
 concise.
 For instance, without the context, we'd have to write
 `http://schema.org/CreativeWork` instead of simply `CreativeWork`.
 The
 `@graph` section contains four entities: